mariana-c-ramos/notes-examples/README.md

 # notes-examples
-In this page I have examples to illustrate the notes I'm writing down about HTML, CSS and JS.
+In this page I have examples to illustrate the notes I'm writing down about HTML, CSS and JS. <br>
 If you'd like to see my notes, refer to these links: <br>
 HTML: https://boundless-limit-fdf.notion.site/HTML-Cheat-Sheets-74aee5bca7f247a4803f392888dc9c23 <br>
 CSS: https://boundless-limit-fdf.notion.site/CSS-Cheat-Sheets-aab8995e0bb54fb690660796891e0d8f <br>